nixworks/public/news/2016/06/1/index.md

 _Context: Public Investment Fund, Saudi Arabia, Uber_

 ### [A gas explosion at a subway construction site near the South Korean capital Seoul kills four workers and injures ten more. ](/news/2016/06/1/a-gas-explosion-at-a-subway-construction-site-near-the-south-korean-capital-seoul-kills-four-workers-and-injures-ten-more.md)
  Four workers were killed and 10 others were injured Wednesday, when a subway construction site near Seoul collapsed due to what is believed to be a gas explosion, police said.
-The accident, which occurred in the city of Namyangju, east of Seoul, around 7:30 a.m., took place when a total of 17 workers were on duty.
-One of the victims died after being thrown by the explosion.
-The three others were found dead under the collapsed construction site, firefighters said.
+The accident, which occurred in the city of Namyangju, east of Seoul, around 7:30 a.m., took place when a total of 17 worke...

 ### [A French naval vessel detects a possible signal from the missing black box of  EgyptAir Flight 804. ](/news/2016/06/1/a-french-naval-vessel-detects-a-possible-signal-from-the-missing-black-box-of-egyptair-flight-804.md)
 _Context: EgyptAir Flight 804, French naval, black box_